Phoenixxfyre/hey-design-world/README.md

 Git Tutorial Repository

-I am a Front End Web Developer and Graphic Designer; coding is one of my favorite things to do.
-All the usual suspects: HTML, CSS, JS, and Adobe Creative Applications Suite.
+I'm a Web Designer currently learning additional programming languages to become a Front End Web Developer.
+I also do some graphic design.
+Coding is one of my favorite things to do.
+I am experienced in HTML, CSS, and Adobe Creative Applications.

-I also paint; acrylic is my main medium.
+Things I enjoy doing include acrylic painting, horseback riding, and traveling.
+I also love basketball, enjoy being at the beach, and watching a good movie.